 3) Protein malabsorption.

-4) Damage to the enterocytes of the intestinal villi and disturbance of disaccharide digestion with lactose intolerance, which contributes to diarrhea.
+4) Inflammation in the small bowel, villous atrophy, and disturbance of disaccharide digestion leading to lactose intolerance, which contributes to diarrhea.

 Clinical Features and Natural HistoryTop